How to Find Deleted Tweets

 Step-by-step tutorial for finding deleted tweets with date filters, validation, and exports.

-This walkthrough is designed for repeatable research.
-It emphasizes traceable steps so you can defend the result quality.
+This walkthrough is designed for repeatable research and stronger handoffs.
+It emphasizes traceable steps so another person can review the same timestamps, exports, and conclusions without reconstructing your process.

 Quick answer: Find deleted tweets by combining URL-based lookup, precise date windows, and timestamp verification across multiple archive captures.